Missouri state rep says bill to unmask ICE is about taking a stand – even with long odds

 Here’s what else Reed had to say during the program:

-- He also thinks a ballot initiative that would make it more difficult for most constitutional amendments to get enacted will be defeated.
+- He also thinks a ballot initiative that would make it more difficult to enact most constitutional amendments will be defeated.
 “As long as Republicans are continuing to overreach against the will of the people, I think you'll continue to see pushback through ballot initiatives,” he said.

 - Reed is facing a Democratic primary challenge from Brentwood Mayor David Dimmitt this August.
 Reed has more than $100,000 in campaign funds on hand, compared to around $19,000 for Dimmitt.
 “I intend to earn the support of my district,” he said.